Blocks and families for cyclotomic Hecke algebras: Generic Hecke algebras

-To obtain the desired formula from the data given in the above articles, we used the GAP Package CHEVIE (where some mistakes in these articles have been corrected).} \end{apod}

-In the Appendix, we give the factorization of the generic Schur elements of the groups $G_7$, $G_{11}$, $G_{19}$, $G_{26}$, $G_{28}$ and $G_{32}$, so that the reader may verify the above result.
-The Schur elements for $G_{25}$ are also obtained as specializations of the Schur elements of $G_{26}$.
-The groups $G_{23}$, $G_{24}$, $G_{27}$, $G_{29}$, $G_{30}$ $G_{31}$, $G_{33}$, $G_{34}$, $G_{35}$, $G_{36}$ and $G_{37}$ are all generated by reflections of order 2 whose reflecting hyperplanes belong to one single orbit.
-Therefore, the splitting field of their generic Hecke algebra is of the form $K(v_0,v_1)$, where $K$ is the field of definition of the group.
-In these cases, the generic Hecke algebra is essentially one-parametered and it is easy to check that the irreducible factors of the generic Schur elements over $K[v_0^\pm,v_1^\pm]$ are $K$-cyclotomic polynomials taking values on $v:=v_0v_1^{-1}$.\\ \\ \begin{remark}\emph{ It is a consequence of \cite{Raph}, Thm.
-3.4, that the irreducible factors of the generic Schur elements over $\mathbb{C}[\textbf{v},\textbf{v}^{-1}]$ are divisors of Laurent polynomials of the form $M(\textbf{v})^n-1$, where \begin{itemize} \item $M(\textbf{v})$ is a monomial in $\mathbb{C}[\textbf{v},\textbf{v}^{-1}]$, \item $n$ is a positive integer. \end{itemize}} \end{remark}\
+Note that in order to write the Schur elements in the desired form, we have used the GAP Package CHEVIE (where some mistakes in the articles cited above have been corrected).} \end{apod}$ $\\ \begin{remark}\emph{ It is a consequence of \cite{Raph}, Theorem 3.5, that the irreducible factors of the generic Schur elements over $\mathbb{C}[\textbf{v},\textbf{v}^{-1}]$ are divisors of Laurent polynomials of the form $M(\textbf{v})^n-1$, where \begin{itemize} \item $M(\textbf{v})$ is a monomial in $\mathbb{C}[\textbf{v},\textbf{v}^{-1}]$, \item $n$ is a positive integer. \end{itemize}} \end{remark}\